 Wanted: Great Writing

-Like most new writers *way back when*, I started out convinced that as long as my scripts were GREAT WRITING (ie. ORIGINAL and WELL-WRITTEN), I would get there in the end.
-After all, that *had* to be what the AUDIENCE wanted?
+GREAT WRITING (ie. original and well-written) sells, right?
+That’s logical.
+So if I focus on ‘great writing’, I figured I would get there in the end.
+After all, that *had* to be what the AUDIENCE wants, right???

-As a new script reader then, I was LEFT AGOG when what **I** thought were derivative, crappily-written scripts made their way to screen.
+But as a script reader, I was LEFT AGOG when what **I** thought were derivative, crappily-written scripts made their way to screen.
 But then I decided it was just a freak occurrence and toddled off on my way…

 … Then it happened again.